maxhoesel-ansible/ansible-collection-smallstep/README.md

 ---
 **NOTE**

-If you want to access the CA from your clients CLI at a later point, you need to either run `step-cli` as root or specify the CA url and cert with the `--ca-url` and `--root` flags.
+If you want to access the CA from your clients CLI at a later point, you need to either run `step-cli` as root, or specify the CA url and cert with the `--ca-url` and `--root` flags.
 This is because `step_bootstrap_host` can automatically configure the root user to trust your CA, but it can't do so for other users on the system.

 ---